 Acupuncture and herbal medicine have been used to treat diabetes for over 2000 years.
-A patient with “Xiao Ke” or “wasting and thirsting disease” (the Traditional Chinese medical term for diabetes) is discussed in detail in the Nei Jing, a classic Chinese medical book written about 2,500 years ago.
-The patient is described as having symptoms of excessive hunger and thirst, frequent urination and rapid weight loss; all symptoms of diabetes.
+A patient with “Xiao Ke” or “wasting and thirsting disease” (the traditional Chinese medical term for diabetes) is discussed in detail in the Nei Jing, a classic Chinese medical book written about 2,500 years ago.
+Especially relevant, the patient is described as having symptoms of excessive hunger and thirst, frequent urination, and rapid weight loss; all symptoms of diabetes.

-According to Traditional Chinese Medicine, diabetes is caused by an imbalance of the cyclical flow of Qi within the meridians and organ systems.
+According to traditional Chinese medicine, this illness is caused by an imbalance of the cyclical flow of Qi within the meridians and organ systems.

 - Unexplained Weight Loss

 - Blurry Vision